How to Choose a Volunteer Abroad Program

 • The provider explains what is included and excluded.

-• The program does not make exaggerated impact claims.
+• The program avoids exaggerated impact claims.

 Check Who Runs the Program Locally